mrcodefrost/techtonic/README.md

 ## Techtonic Blog App
----

-- **Blog App**: A feature-rich mobile application built using Flutter that serves as a platform for users to create, read, and interact with blog posts.
+**Blog App** : A feature-rich mobile application built using Flutter that serves as a platform for users to create, read, and interact with blog posts.

 ### Features